dark-horiznz/BERT-Distillation-for-Phishing-URL-Classification/README.md

 ### 3. Student Model Fine-tuning

-After distillation, we further fine-tune the student model on the target dataset to enhance performance.
+After distillation, we  fine-tune the base student model on the target dataset to compare performance with our distllation training performance.

 ### 4. Post-training Quantization